dhruv8609/fastai-v3-model/README.md

 # [fast.ai](https://www.fast.ai) models on [Render](https://render.com)

-This is a basic implementation of image classsification (one of the computer vision applications) and model deployment on Render app link : https://indoor-plants-condition.onrender.com This application will let you know your plants' health.
+This is a basic implementation of image classsification and model deployment on Render app link : https://indoor-plants-condition.onrender.com This application will let you know your plants' health.